This improv comedy workshop for presenters will:

 Sticky Presentations: Using Stories to Connect Content

 Stories are the glue that holds a presentation together.
 They are also what most people will remember long after they’ve forgotten other details a speaker shared.
 In this part of the program, participants will discover where they can find stories (everywhere).
 Next, we will introduce a technique for advancing and expanding a narrative.
 The group members will learn how to build a succinct and meaningful tale during this activity.

 Show Me Something Good: Enhancing Messages with Action

-Building on the lessons learned in the previous segment, in this part of the workshop participants will practice the art of “story showing” as they demonstrate their points instead of simply talking to them.
-Throughout this activity, storytellers will receive coaching and constructive feedback to enhance their platform skills.
+Building on the lessons learned in the previous segment, in this part of the workshop, participants will practice the art of “story showing” as they demonstrate their points instead of simply talking to them.
+Storytellers will receive coaching and constructive feedback to enhance their platform skills throughout this activity.

 Yes, And: Managing Audience Interactions

-In this final portion of the workshop participants will learn to manage even the most difficult audiences.
-While playing the classic improv game, Yes, And, group members will discover how they can respond professionally and positively to inflammatory statements and challenging questions.
+Participants will learn to manage even the most difficult audiences in this final portion of the workshop.
+While playing the classic improv game, Yes, And, group members will discover how to respond professionally and positively to inflammatory statements and challenging questions.

 By this program’s conclusion, those who participate should possess a handful of practical tools they can leverage the next time they must take the stage.